Feature | Target |

 2.2 What Goes into a Model?
 What Comes Out?

-In the context of a model, how we specify the nature of the relationship between various things depends on the context.
+In the context of a model, how we specify the nature of the relationship between various entities depends on the context.
 In the interest of generality, we’ll refer to the target as what we want to explain, and features as those aspects of the data we will use to explain it.
-Because people come at data from a variety of contexts, they often use different terminology to mean the same thing.
+Because people come at data from a variety of contexts, they often use different terminology to mean the same or similar things.
 The next table shows some of the common terms used to refer to features and targets.
-Note that they can be mixed and matched, e.g. someone might refer to covariates and a response, or inputs and a label.
+Note that they can be mixed and matched, for example, someone might refer to covariates and a response, or inputs and a label.

 Some of these terms actually suggest a particular type of relationship (e.g., a causal relationship, an experimental setting), but here we’ll typically avoid those terms if we can, since those connotations may not apply to most situations.
 In the end though, you may find us using any of these words to describe the relationships of interest so that you are comfortable with the terminology, but typically we’ll stick with features and targets for the most part.
 In our opinion, these terms have the least hidden assumptions/implications, and just implies ‘features of the data’ and the ‘target’ we’re trying to explain or predict1.